 Aldosterone antagonists.
-These drugs include spironolactone (Aldactone) and eplerenone (Inspra).
-These are potassium-sparing diuretics, which also have additional properties that may help people with severe systolic heart failure live longer.
+These drugs include spironolactone (Aldactone, Carospir) and eplerenone (Inspra).
+These are potassium-sparing diuretics that have additional properties that may help people with severe systolic heart failure live longer.

 Unlike some other diuretics, spironolactone and eplerenone can raise the level of potassium in your blood to dangerous levels, so talk to your doctor if increased potassium is a concern, and learn if you need to modify your intake of food that's high in potassium.

-Inotropes.
-These are intravenous medications used in people with severe heart failure in the hospital to improve heart pumping function and maintain blood pressure.
+- Inotropes.
+These medications are given by IV to people with severe heart failure who are in the hospital.
+Inotropes help the heart pump blood more effectively and maintain blood pressure.

-Digoxin (Lanoxin).
-This drug, also referred to as digitalis, increases the strength of your heart muscle contractions.
+- Digoxin (Lanoxin).
+This drug, also called digitalis, increases the strength of your heart muscle contractions.
 It also tends to slow the heartbeat.
 Digoxin reduces heart failure symptoms in systolic heart failure.
 It may be more likely to be given to someone with a heart rhythm problem, such as atrial fibrillation.

-You may be hospitalized if you have a flare-up of heart failure symptoms.
+You may be admitted to the hospital if you have a flare-up of heart failure symptoms.
 While in the hospital, you may receive additional medications to help your heart pump better and relieve your symptoms.
 You may also receive supplemental oxygen through a mask or small tubes placed in your nose.
-If you have severe heart failure, you may need to use supplemental oxygen long term.
+If you have severe heart failure, you may need to use supplemental oxygen for a long time.

-Coronary bypass surgery.
-If severely blocked arteries are contributing to your heart failure, your doctor may recommend coronary artery bypass surgery.
-In this procedure, blood vessels from your leg, arm or chest bypass a blocked artery in your heart to allow blood to flow through your heart more freely.
+- Coronary bypass surgery.
+If severely blocked arteries are causing your heart failure, your doctor may recommend coronary artery bypass surgery.
+The procedure involves taking a healthy blood vessel from your leg, arm or chest and connecting it below and above the blocked arteries in your heart.
+The new pathway improves blood flow to your heart muscle.

 Heart valve repair or replacement.
 If a faulty heart valve causes your heart failure, your doctor may recommend repairing or replacing the valve.
-The surgeon can modify the original valve to eliminate backward blood flow.
-Surgeons can also repair the valve by reconnecting valve leaflets or by removing excess valve tissue so that the leaflets can close tightly.
-Sometimes repairing the valve includes tightening or replacing the ring around the valve (annuloplasty).
+Surgeons can repair the valve by reconnecting valve flaps or by removing excess valve tissue so that the leaflets can close tightly.
+Sometimes repairing the valve includes tightening or replacing the ring around the valve.

 Implantable cardioverter-defibrillators (ICDs).
+An ICD is used to prevent complications of heart failure.
+It isn't a treatment for heart failure itself.
 An ICD is a device similar to a pacemaker.
 It's implanted under the skin in your chest with wires leading through your veins and into your heart.

 Ventricular assist devices (VADs).
-A VAD, also known as a mechanical circulatory support device, is an implantable mechanical pump that helps pump blood from the lower chambers of your heart (the ventricles) to the rest of your body.
-A VAD is implanted into the abdomen or chest and attached to a weakened heart to help it pump blood to the rest of your body.
+A VAD — also known as a mechanical circulatory support device — is a device that helps pump blood from the lower chambers of your heart (ventricles) to the rest of your body.
+Although a VAD can be placed in one or both ventricles of your heart, it is most frequently implanted in the left ventricle.

 Heart transplant.
 Some people have such severe heart failure that surgery or medications don't help.
-They may need to have their diseased heart replaced with a healthy donor heart.
+These people may need to have their hearts replaced with a healthy donor heart.